developmentseed/stac-auth-proxy/README.md

 - `PRIVATE_ENDPOINTS`

-  - **Description:** Endpoints explicitely marked as requiring authentication
+  - **Description:** Endpoints explicitely marked as requiring authentication, for use when `DEFAULT_PUBLIC == True`
-  - **Type:** JSON object mapping regex patterns to HTTP methods
+  - **Type:** JSON object mapping regex patterns to HTTP methods OR to tuples of HTTP methods and an array of strings representing required scopes.
   - **Default:**
     ```json
     {